Islandora/Crayfish/Houdini/README.md

 In order to work on larger images, be sure `post_max_size` is sufficiently large and `max_execution_time` is set to 0 in your PHP installation's ini file.
 You can determine which ini file is getting used by running the command `$ php --ini`.

-The location specified in the Houdini configuration file for the log must be writable by the webserver.
+The location specified in the Houdini configuration file for the log must be writable by the web server.

 ## Usage